wballard/VariableSky/concepts.markdown

 ---

 # Overview
-It's not really necesscary to know how Variable Sky works in order to use it, but a few core concepts will help.
+Variable Sky keeps variables in synch between multiple clients and servers.
+It is at the core a replication solution, keeping variables in synch.

 ## Clients
 Clients are any browser based or JavaScript runtime application, this